Start Slow and Hone Your Skills with Progressive Meditation

 Research conducted by Dr. Richard Davidson, neuroscientist and founder of the Center for Healthy Minds at the University of Wisconsin-Madison, shows that there is in fact a direct connection between long periods of meditation and a reduction in activity within the amygdala, the part of the brain associated with emotional responses.

 However, even short periods of meditation can be beneficial.
-A study form the University of Wisconsin showed that when participants meditated for an average of five hours over a five-week period, brain activity in the frontal regions of the brain shifted towards a pattern indicating greater positive, approach-oriented emotional states.
+A study from the University of Wisconsin showed that when participants meditated for an average of five hours over a five-week period, brain activity in the frontal regions of the brain shifted towards a pattern indicating greater positive, approach-oriented emotional states.

 But to use meditation as a tool to improve your resilience, emotional fortitude, and coping abilities, you have to start small and practice consistently.